Aussieforks/australia/README.md

 All biomes are enabled by default.
 Currently, disabling the *Underground* biome will have no effect.

 ## Changelog

+### 0.5.0
+* Biomes and several other mapgen features can now be disabled via the in-game settings menu instead of by editing Lua files.
+* Added better compatibility for non-valleys mapgens.
+Valleys mapgen will have the same height limits as before.
+Other mapgens will now limit the height of biomes so that the Australian Alps biome will always generate above a set point (configurable).
+This will ensure you can still get snow.
+* Muddy river water is no longer renewable because normal river water is not, and because having it be renewable causes terrible flooding issues on valleys mapgen.
+* Added group:seed items as loot to shipwreck chests so that you can start European agriculture.
+This will let you find all the crops from a mod like Farming Redo as well.
+	* Shipwreck loot is now reliably generatable - you will always get the same loot for the same ship in the same world seed.
+* Refactored tree schematic code to not generate each tree multiple times for each biome, and refactored tree generation.
+    * As a result, fixed a bug that meant Coolabah trees would only spawn in Central Australia.
+	* Fixed the bug where a node of a tree's trunk would generate at the very top of the tree, above the leaves.
+	* Trees will now always generate the same schematics with reliable randomness based on the tree type, adn cache them in your world.
+	* Add fruit lower down on cherry trees
+	* Add more height variation to Fan Palms.
+	* Stop Merbau trees having floating crowns.
+Added a bit more height to Merbaus so they still dominate over the top of Fan Palms.
+	* Some mangrove trees will be one node taller, making the area slightly more navigable by boat for instance.
+* Refactored grass decoration code to reduce lines of copy-pasted code.

+### 0.4.1 (2022-06-29) Josselin2's update

+As of 28 June 2022, the original version of this mod produced a number of annoying errors/warnings on Minetest v5.5.1.
+Josselin2 updated the code to fix them.

+All changes were preceded by '@@@ Josselin2'.
+These are occasionally being removed because they are recorded here and in the git log and there is no purpose preserving bad old versions of code.

+*mod.conf*

+Merged in *depends.txt*, and then deleted *depends.txt*

+*biome_indian_ocean.lua*

+Removed the duplicate brown kelp ABM (biome_great_australian_bight.lua already provides it)

+*biome_eastern_coasts.lua*

+The Warratah schematic generates an "incorrect number of nodes provided in raw schematic data" error.
+Fixed it

+*biome_flinders_lofty.lua*

+The cherry tree was placed in a different biome.
+This is surely a mistake, so modified it to be placed in the Flinders Lofty biome

+Fixed river red gum tree log decoration, which was placed on a non-existent node

+*biome_goldfields_esperence.lua*

+For backwards compatibility, did *not* fix the typo (it should be Esperance)

+*biome_murray_darling_basin.lua*

+Fixed river red gum tree log decoration, which was placed on a non-existent node

+*biome_pilbara.lua*

+In the iron ore definition, changed the ore to iron (instead of "air", which is surely a mistake)

+*biome_tasman_sea.lua*

+Removed the duplicate brown kelp ABM (biome_great_australian_bight.lua already provides it)

+*biome_tasmania.lua*

+Fixed typo in the brown mushroom decoration

+*biome_victorian_forests.lua*

+Fixed typo in the brown mushroom decoration

+*noairblocks.lua*

+Replaced 'water.alpha = 0' with 'water.use_texture_alpha = "opaque"'

+*nodes.lua*

+Fixed invalid fields for .inventory_image and .wield_image in several nodes

+Fixed typos, climable > climbable, treespaling > treesapling

+Replaced 'alpha = 224' with 'use_texture_alpha = "blend"'

+Added 'use_texture_alpha = "clip"' to a number of nodes

+The mangrove palm had the .description "Mangrove Fern", but there is a separate mangrove fern item.
+Changed the descriptions

+Changed the .description of the submarine chest to "U-Boat" (from U-boot) because most Australians don't speak German as their native language

+Removed "australia:fern" and "australia:small_fern" from the not_in_creative_inventory group; it looks like a copy and paste error

+*saplings.lua*

+Fixed non-existent schematic list, "aus.schematics.river_oak_tree" (should be "aus.schematics.river_oak_big_tree", matching "aus.schematics.coast_banksia_big_tree")

+*README.md*

+Replaced the URL to the screenshot

+The rest of this file comprises the original README text.

 ### 0.4 (2016-05-24)
 * Added new corals and sea grass.
 * Replaced coral sand with coral stone.